Car interior cleaning at home

 Tip: Remove dog hair from the car

 Dog hair sticks particularly well to fabric car seats and to the material lining the boot.
 Try to remove as much hair as possible with a vacuum cleaner first.
-For this, it is best to use the upholstery tool.
 If there is still dog hair that just won’t budge, take a lint roller or brush and see if this helps.
 Another tip is to simply take a damp rubber glove and gently run your hand over the seats, then vacuum up the loosened hair.

 In order to stop your car’s interior from being home to a collection of dog hair, it helps to brush your four-legged friend regularly and also to line the seats or boot with a dirt-trapping mat.
 These are usually made of a washable material so that hair and dirt can be easily removed from them.